Presenters

 DIY Smart Scopes

-Akarsh Simha, Mel Bartels, Dan Gray, Tom Otvos, Keith Venables, Rob Brown, more...
+Akarsh Simha, Mel Bartels, Dan Gray, Tom Otvos, Keith Venables, Gord Tulloch, Rob Brown, more...

 Small aperture smart scopes are becoming ubiquitous.
 But the supporting technologies are available independently, so why not bring them together for a larger aperture scope that is optimized for the images you want?
 Panel will discuss the very definition of a smart scope and how (if?) it differs from astrophotography, as well as address current technologies and their pros and cons.
 Session will be allocated 1.5 to 2 hours.